 d) Damage caused by accident, misuse, transport, installation or any external cause:

-g) Installation - the Window or Door Product was installed, fitted, or operated on by an unqualified installer in trade; or was otherwise installed, fitted or operated on contrary to the applicable industry guide or standards, including the AWA Industry Guide to the Correct Installation of Windows and Doors and the AWA Industry Guide to the Correct Fixing of Windows and Doors;
+g) Installation: the Window or Door Product was installed, fitted, or operated on by an unqualified installer in trade; or was otherwise installed, fitted or operated on contrary to the applicable industry guide or standards, including the AWA Industry Guide to the Correct Installation of Windows and Doors, AWA Industry Guide to the Correct Fixing of Windows and Doors; National Construction Code

-h) Use - the Window or Door Product was used in a manner not in accordance with the instructions, or for a purpose not specified in the published literature
+h) Improper Use: the Window or Door Product was used in a manner not in accordance with the instructions, or for a purpose not specified in the published literature

-j) Normal wear and tear - the defect in, or damage to a Window or Door Product was the result of normal wear and tear on the Window or Door Product such as wear of finishes on running guides and tracks
+j) Normal wear and tear: the defect in, or damage to a Window or Door Product was the result of normal wear and tear on the Window or Door Product such as wear of finishes on running guides and tracks

-l) Payment - ARCHITECTURAL WINDOWS & DOORS has not been paid in full for the corresponding Window or Door Product supplied.
+k) Non-Payment: ARCHITECTURAL WINDOWS & DOORS has not been paid in full for the corresponding Window or Door product supplied

 Should you wish to make a claim under this guarantee you are required to first notify the manufacturer.
 Other than as provided by law the manufacture will repair or replace the product to the extent that it is functionally equivalent to the product supplied.
 Where a product has been repaired or replaced this warranty shall apply to the repaired or replaced product for the balance of the period provided by this guarantee.

-The following installation guides are provided courtesy of the Australian Window Association and provide an overview of best installation practices for several window and door types.
-Additional information can be viewed on the AWA Youtube Channel (Some methods may vary from those used in Queensland)
+The following installation guides are provided courtesy of the Australian Glass & Window Association and provide an overview of best installation practices for several window and door types.
+Additional information can be viewed on the AGWA Youtube Channel (Some methods may vary from those used in Queensland)